drupal-composer/drupal-project/README.md

 1. Install the codebase with Composer:
     1. Clone the github repository and run `composer install` to install Drupal.
 (You may need to increase your memory limit or execute `php -d memory_limit=3G /path/to/composer install`.)
     1. Commit the `composer.lock` file, and files that have been initialized for customization, like `robots.txt`.
+    1. Push the changes to github, and check that the CircleCI workflow executes properly.
+1. Configure Drupal:

-Note: If you want to run the Drupal install process locally, instead of downloading a database dump from Pantheon, you may need to re-enable some layers of caching in `/web/sites/default/settings.local.php`.
+    1. Install Drupal in the Pantheon dev environment.
+(Note: If you want to run the Drupal install locally, you may need to re-enable some layers of caching in `/web/sites/default/settings.local.php`.)
+    1. Enabled required modules such as `admin_toolbar`, `metatag`, `pantheon_advanced_page_cache`, and `pathauto`.

 ## What does the original drupal-composer/drupal-project template do?